 Screen Objective This screen contains statistics measured by the probe for each monitored interface on the device.
 The statistics in this group reflects all packets on the local network segment attached to the identified interface Navigation RMON > Events Fields Select-select the index to modify the attributes of the selected entry.
 Event Index-enter a number that uniquely identifies an entry in the Event Configuration table.
 Each such entry defines one event that is to be generated when appropriate conditions occur.
 This value ranges from 1 to 65535.
 Description-enter a brief description of the event-a string of maximum size 127.
 NOTE: This field value accepts only Characters and number.
 Type-select the type of event to be configured.
 This is the type of notification that the probe makes about this event.
-The list contains:
+The list contains: Log-creates an entry in the log table for each event.
+SNMP Trap-sends an SMNP trap to one or more management stations.
+Log and Trap-creates an entry in the log table and sends an SMNP trap.
+None-sets the event type as None-no notifications are sent.
+NOTE: This field value accepts only Characters and number.
+Community-enter SMNP community string to which the SMNP trap is to be sent.
+NOTE: This is relevant when an SMNP trap is requested for an event.
+Owner-enter the entity that configured this entry and is using the resources assigned to it.
+Last Time Sent-displays the time this event entry last generated an event.
+If this entry has not generated any events, the value will be zero.

 Fields (cont) Status-select the required status of anevent.
 The list contains: Valid-sets the status as Valid if the entry is completely created.
 Under Creation-choose if an entry is created but not quite configured.
 NOTE: Entries in this state are not fully active and exist in this state until the management station has finished configuring the entry and the object is set to valid or invalid state.
 Invalid-sets the status as Invalid if the entry is removed.
-It also effectively disas- Buttons sociates the mapping identified with the entry.
-Apply-modifies attributes and saves the changes.
+It also effectively disassociates the mapping identified with the entry.
+Buttons Apply-modifies attributes and saves the changes.
 Reset-resets to default value for respective fields and discards all user input.
 Apply-modifies attributes and saves the changes.